-Figure 32: FSA Grade 7 Numeracy - Indigenous Students
+Figure 34: FSA Grade 7 Numeracy-Students with Disabilities or Diverse Abilities

 Measure 2.1: Grade 4 & Grade 7 Numeracy Expectations

 Grade 4 & Grade 7 Numeracy Expectations (FSA Numeracy)

 FSA participation rates continue to be challenging for the school district (61% of grade four students and 55% of grade seven students).
 We are actively working to increase participation through communications with families, staff, the Four Houses and the Board of Education.
 Sharing outcomes and participation rates with the Four Houses will better support the education agreements and success of their children.